How to Clean an Inflatable Kayak (May 2026) Expert Guide

 Mistake #3: Over-Inflating When Hot

 I once left my kayak fully inflated in my truck bed on a 95°F day.
 The expanded air blew out a seam.
-Now I always reduce pressure in heat.
+Now I always reduce pressure by 20% in hot conditions.
+Learn more about proper inflation.

 Mistake #4: Folding the Same Way

-Creating permanent creases weakens the material.
-I mark my kayaks with a piece of tape and rotate the fold pattern each time.
+Creating permanent creases weakens the material over time.
+I mark my kayaks with a piece of tape and rotate the fold pattern each time I pack them away.

 Mistake #5: Ignoring Small Issues

 That tiny puncture or loose valve?
 Fix it now.
 Small problems become big problems when ignored.
-Keep a repair kit handy.
+Keep a repair kit handy and check out our leak detection and repair guide for help.

 Quick Reference Cleaning Schedule